mputzi/moodle-mod_mootyper/README.md

 4. ADDITIONAL KEYBOARD LAYOUTS

-This MooTyper currently includes support for new versions (V21) of English, Japanese, Russian Slovenian, Spanish and Swiss keyboard layouts, that are compatible with both the new Boost theme as well as Clean.
+This MooTyper currently includes support for new versions (V4) of Belgium(Dutch), Dvorak, English, Japanese, German(Swiss), Japanese, Portuguese, Russian, Slovenian, and Spanish keyboard layouts, that are compatible with both the new Boost theme as well as Clean.

 To implement any other layout you have to: